Skip to content

 Important: Additional Restrictions May Apply in Yorkshire Dales National Park

-Yorkshire Dales National Park has conservation areas.
+Yorkshire Dales National Park has 46 conservation areas.
+These include Appletreewick, Arncliffe, Askrigg, Bainbridge, Bell Busk, Bolton Abbey.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Check with Yorkshire Dales National Park planning department before starting work to confirm whether your property is affected by any special designations.